Awardee Communications and Branding Toolkit

 Technical Assistance Request

-Email your project implementation Technical Assistance Advocate and cc the Communications Manager at media@cleanmobiltiyoptions.org, use the subject “CMO COMMS FOR REVIEW: [Org Name]” and include:
+Communications technical assistance is available to all awardees.
+Email your cohort facilitator and cc the Communications Manager at media@cleanmobilityoptions.org, use the subject “CMO COMMS FOR REVIEW: [Org Name]” and include:

 1. What type of communication you are looking to develop.